With Treatment

 Michigan has a number of treatment options when it comes to dual diagnosis.
 Below is a list of 20 dual diagnosis treatment centers located throughout Michigan that may help with both mental health issues and substance abuse, including alcohol addiction, drug addiction and more.

-Wedgwood Christian Services is a dual diagnosis treatment center in Greenville, MI that offers treatment for drug or alcohol use and mental health disorders that include depression as well as paranoid personality disorder.
+Wedgwood Christian Services is a dual diagnosis treatment center in Greenville, MI that offers treatment services for substance abuse and mental health disorders that include mood disorders as well as binge eating.

 Address: 126 East Cass Street, Greenville, MI 48838 in Montcalm County